 The Duke University String School was founded in 1967 by Mrs. Dorothy Kitchen and Mrs. Arlene DiCecco.
 Mrs. Kitchen directed and grew the program for 48 years.
-Erica Shirts became director in 2015 and we celebrate the program's 50th anniversary during the 2017-2018 school year!
+Erica Shirts became director in 2015 and we celebrated the program's 50th anniversary during the 2017-2018 school year.

 The History of DUSS

 written by Dorothy Kitchen, Founder and Director Emerita

 In the beginning, there was a small, prefabricated building left over from WWII.
 It was where the beautiful brick condos on Markham Avenue are standing today.
 Arlene DiCecco of the first Ciompi Quartet asked me to begin a school with her, private of course, but space donated by Duke.
 I had 24 students then and she had 8.

 Not long after forming our first orchestra of 8 people (where our first piece was “The Accordion” by Markwood Holmes), the Ciompi Quartet dissolved and new people were added.
 At the same time, Jack Blackburn, the Provost of Duke University, received a grant offer from the A.J.
 Fletcher Foundation, available only if Duke had a department for young strings only.
 Thus the Duke University String School came into being.